zoisite-rb/zoisite-rb/guides/source/initialization.md

 ### `config/environment.rb`

 This file is the common file required by `config.ru` (`bin/rails server`) and Passenger.
-This is where these two ways to run the server meet; everything before this point has been Rack and Rails setup.
+This is where these two ways to run the server meet; everything before this point has been Rack and Zoisite setup.

 This file begins with requiring `config/application.rb`: